OpenTOSCA/opentosca-vintner/docs/docs/contributing/development.md

 yarn test
 ```

-On pushes to the `main` branch these tests are executed.
+On pushes to the `main` branch or on pull requests, the `tests` workflow is triggered.
+This workflow runs the tests.

 ## Lint